nh2tran/DeepNovo-DIA/README.md

 # DeepNovo-DIA

+## Latest update

+- Source code released.
+- From now on, we use a feature-based framework to unify DDA and DIA data analysis.
+The input data includes a pair of 1 spectrum mgf file and 1 precursor feature csv file.
+For DDA, 1 feature is associated with 1 spectrum.
+For DIA, 1 feature is associated with multiple spectra.
+Detailed formats can be found below.

+## General information

 - Publication: Deep learning enables de novo peptide sequencing from DIA mass spectrometry.
 Nature Methods, 2018. (https://www.nature.com/articles/s41592-018-0260-3)
 - Data and pre-trained model on MassIVE repository: ftp://massive.ucsd.edu/MSV000082368/other/
 - Knapsack matrix: https://drive.google.com/open?id=1aHDGphyzTo2hMMXlwkLCRVDp9JB9ph34